vvaezian/metabase_api_python/README.md

 ```

 #### `copy_collection`
-Copies all the items in the given collection to the given `destination_parent_collection`.
+Copies all the items in the given collection (name/id) into the given `destination_parent_collection` (name/id).
 You can determine whether to deepcopy the dashboards.
 ```python
 mb.copy_collection(source_collection_id=123, destination_parent_collection_id=456, deepcopy_dashboards=True)
 ```